GriffinPlus/mguard-config-tool/README.md

 The *mGuard-Config-Tool* aims to ease handling *mGuard* configuration files.
 It's main features are:

-- Support for ATV files and (unencrypted) ECS containers
+- Support for ATV files and ECS containers (unencrypted + encrypted)
 - Tasks
   - User Management: Add users and set/verify passwords
   - Conditioning: Condition a configuration and convert formats (ATV <=> ECS)